I Tried Monin Toasted Coconut Syrup

 Dessert-style beverages

-After actually trying it, here’s my honest take:
+After testing it side by side, here’s my honest take:

 It’s genuinely good in both.